cdeborja/gotgoodgames/README.md

 Do you [gotgoodgames](http://www.gotgoodgames.xyz/)?

-This is a github repository outlining the creation and implementation of 'gotgoodgames', a website that is focused on reviewing and rating video games.
+Outline of the creation and implementation of 'gotgoodgames', a website that is focused on reviewing and rating video games.
 It is built with a Ruby on Rails backend and a React.js frontend.

 ##Design Docs